-(2) The department shall convene the work group by July 1, 2024, and the work group shall provide recommendations for t.he development of new courses to the secretary and the contracted training entity by March 1, 2025.
-By July 1, 2025, the training entity shall submit a the contracted education training course development plan that includes a specific timeline for incorporation of topics subsection (1) of this identified in section the secretary and the relevant committees of the 2025, legislature.
-Beginning September 1, contracted training entity prioritize the development of courses that address the topics identified in subsection this section and the of continuing education course development plan when it its next scheduled continuing education course update and development for long-term care workers.
-The contracted training entity shall continue development of new courses that address the recommended topics identified in subsection (1) of this section and the continuing education course development plan regular continuing education course development.
+(2) The department shall convene the work group by July 1, 2024, and the work group shall provide recommendations for the development of new courses to the secretary and the contracted training entity by March 1, 2025.
+By July 1, 2025, the contracted training entity shall submit a continuing education training course development plan that includes a specific timeline for t.he of incorporation topics identified subsection (1) of this section to the secretary and the relevant committees of the legislature.
+Beginning September contracted training entity prioritize the development of courses that address the topics identified in subsection of this section and the continuing education course development plan when it scheduled its next conducts continuing education course update and development for workers. long-term The care contracted training entity shall continue the development of new courses that address the recommended topics identified in subsection this section and the continuing education course development plan in its regular continuing education course development.